MicrosoftDocs/connected-spaces/articles/ase-install.md

 ## Azure Stack Edge installation requirements

-The following table shows the requirements for installing and connecting the Azure Stack Edge hardware for Dynamics 365 Connected Store.
+The following table shows the requirements for installing and connecting the Azure Stack Edge gateway for Dynamics 365 Connected Store.

 |Requirement|Description|
 |----------------|--------------------------------------------------------------------------------------------|